polskapeeps/PassLock/README.md

  # 🔑 *PassLock* 🔑
  ---

-###### A very minimal password generator build for myself, wanting to avoid opening up a password manager for the same result.
-Ended up being a while thing.
+###### A very minimalastic password generator built for myself, wanting to avoid opening up a password manager for the same result.
+Ended up being a whole thing.
 Well, here it is!

-###### Intended as just a personal use project, but now planning on future expansion down the road.
+###### Intended as just a personal use project, feedback is always welcome as im not entirely knowledgable in the field as of this writing.

 ---